The category of ordered Bratteli diagrams: Introduction

-In \cite{aeg14}, the authors introduced a notion of morphism between Bratteli diagrams such that, in the resulting category of Bratteli diagrams, $\mathbf{BD}$, isomorphism of Bratteli diagrams coincides with Bratteli's notion of equivalence.
+In \cite{aeg14}, the authors introduced the category $\mathbf{BD}$ of Bratteli diagrams, isomorphisms of which coincide with the notion of equivalence of Bratteli diagrams introduced by Bratteli, to capture isomorphism of the corresponding AF~algebras.
 We showed that the map $\mathcal{B}:\mathbf{AF}\to \mathbf{BD}$, defined by Bratteli in \cite{br72} on objects, is in fact a functor.
-The fact that this is a strong classification functor, \cite[Theorem~3.11]{aeg14}, is a functorial formulation of Bratteli's classification of AF~algebras and completes his work from the classification point of view introduced by Elliott in \cite{el10}.
+The fact that this is a strong classification functor \cite[Theorem~3.11]{aeg14} is a functorial formulation of Bratteli's classification of AF~algebras in terms of diagrams, and completes his work from the classification functor point of view of \cite{el10}.

-In a notable development, Bratteli diagrams have been used to study certain dynamical systems.
-In 1981, A.\,V. Ver\v{s}ik used Bratteli diagrams to construct so-called adic transformations \cite{ve81a, ve81b}.
-Based on his work (and the work of S.\,C.~Power \cite{po91}), Herman, Putnam, and Skau introduced the notion of an ordered Bratteli diagram and associated a dynamical system to each (essentially simple) ordered Bratteli diagram \cite{hps92}.
-In fact, they showed that there is a one-to-one correspondence between essentially simple ordered Bratteli diagrams and essentially minimal totally disconnected dynamical systems \cite[Theorem~4.7]{hps92}.
-(In particular, each Cantor minimal system has a Bratteli-Ver\v{s}ik model.)
-This correspondence was used effectively to study Cantor minimal dynamical systems and the characterization of various types of orbit equivalence in terms of isomorphism of the related C*-algebra crossed products and dimension groups \cite{hps92, gps95, gw95, ma02}.
+Bratteli diagrams have been used to study certain dynamical systems.
+In 1981, Vershik used Bratteli diagrams to construct the so-called adic transformations \cite{ve81a, ve81b}.
+Based on his work (and the work of Power \cite{po91}), Herman, Putnam, and Skau introduced the notion of ordered Bratteli diagram, and associated a dynamical system to a properly ordered Bratteli diagram \cite{hps92}.
+They showed that there is a one-to-one correspondence between properly ordered Bratteli diagrams and essentially minimal totally disconnected dynamical systems \cite[Theorem~4.7]{hps92}.
+In particular, each Cantor minimal system has a Bratteli--Vershik model.
+This correspondence was used effectively to study Cantor minimal systems and in particular to characterize what they called strong orbit equivalence in terms of isomorphism of dimension groups and the corresponding C*-algebra crossed products \cite{hps92, gps95, gw95, ma02}.
+(Simple orbit equivalence is also characterized in \cite{li05}.
+In the present work we do this for weak orbit equivalence.)